Cumulo-pro/cumulo-block-explorer/docs/architecture.md

 1. **No database** — All state is held in JSON files on disk.
 The collector overwrites them on every cycle.
 The frontend reads them over HTTP.
 This eliminates a class of operational failures (database outages, schema migrations, replication lag) and makes the entire stack trivially portable.

-2. **Collector co-location** — Each collector runs on the same server as the validator node it monitors.
+2. **Collector co-location** — Each collector runs on the same server as the RPC node it monitors.
 This means RPC calls are local-network or loopback, with zero public internet latency or rate-limit risk.

 3. **Uniform module surface** — Every supported network exposes the same seven modules (Validators, Blocks, Uptime, Governance, Stats, Consensus, Decentralization) regardless of the underlying chain architecture.
 Network-specific data normalization happens inside the collector, not in the frontend.